-Increasing amounts of renewable generation being incoporated into the grid, along with changing consumer interactions with generation resources and their utility companies, are impacting the relationship between wholesale suppliers and their distribution members.
+Increasing amounts of renewable generation being incorporated into the grid, along with changing consumer interactions with generation resources and their utility companies, are impacting the relationship between wholesale suppliers and their distribution members.
+CASE STUDIES:

 MORE ABOUT THIS INITIATIVE: What does the new energy resource model involve?